 Salesforce Orgs which have been productive for a few years can easily accumulate unwanted baggage over time.
-This baggage can take many forms, from customisations which prevent us from leveraging the latest platform functionality, to unneeded fields in forms which were added at one point and never removed even though they are no longer required, to hundreds of reports which are not being consumed by anyone.
+This baggage can take many forms, from customizations which prevent us from leveraging the latest platform functionality, to unneeded fields in forms which were added at one point and never removed even though they are no longer required, to hundreds of reports which are not being consumed by anyone.
 Cleaning your Salesforce org suddenly appears as something that seems like it will need to be done sooner or later.

 Once we’re convinced that we need to address or at least control the Technical Debt present in our instances, we have to answer the following questions: